-Review of meat controls
+Review of official meat controls

 The Food Standards Agency (FSA) is reviewing the current system of meat hygiene inspection in slaughterhouses.
 Meat controls are currently based on a traditional inspection approach developed more than 100 years ago to tackle the public health concerns of that era, such as parasites and defects visible to the naked eye.
 Today, the main cause of foodborne disease is microbiological.